-Before we turn our attention to Week 2, it’s time to revisit how the BTN.com team and Big Ten fans did with their Week 1 Big Ten predictions.
-BTN’s Sean Merriman and Stephen Bardo both went a perfect 12-0 to pace the field, while Big Ten fans only missed the Iowa-Northern Illinois game.
-Nice work!
+Before we turn our attention to Week 6, it’s time to revisit how the BTN.com team and Big Ten fans did with their Week 5 Big Ten predictions.
+Big Ten fans and Sean Merriman both went 4-0, putting the former in sole possession of first place for the first time this season.
+Congrats, fans!

 Find out more about: B1G Predictions